Review and discuss a pull request

 You can stop watching a pull request by clicking the link in the email notification, or the Unwatch button on the pull request screen.
 If you stop watching a pull request you will not automatically be added as a watcher again if you subsequently perform an action that would otherwise have added you.

 Bitbucket Server sends email notifications to watchers when certain pull request events occur.
-By default, email notifications are batched, but you can change your personal account settings (on the Notification settings tab) so that you get notifications immediately.
-Note that notifications are always sent immediately:
+Email notifications are batched by default, but you can change your personal account settings (on the Notification settings tab) so you get notifications immediately.
+The following notifications however, are always sent immediately:

 - To the reviewers when a pull request is created.